PBCAR/PThelper_Archive/README.md

 ## !!
 Updates for 2023 !!

 This package is currently undergoing a transformation in a few key ways prior to being submitted to CRAN.
+These package changes can be found in the [pt2023](https://github.com/PBCAR/PThelper/tree/pt2023) branch of GitHub.

-Firstly, the utility of the existing functions are being altered to provide additional information key in adequately documenting the processing for reproducibility.
-Secondly, the quality control function (`pt_qc()`) is being modified to accommodate different processing decisions, and to follow the Stein et al. (2015) 3 Criterion more strictly.
-Thirdly, additional functions will be added such as a summary function and a correlation function.
+First of all, the utility of the existing functions are being altered to provide additional processing capabilities and information for reproducibility purposes.
+Second, the quality control function (`pt_qc()`) can now process two different types of purchase tasks: i) fully-administered purchase tasks; and ii) purchase tasks administered as an array or only until zero consumption is reached.
+Third, additional functions have been added such as a summary function (`pt_summary()`) and a correlation function (`pt_corr()`).
+Fourth, the package calculates the empirical purchase task indicators as well as elasticity and derived intensity internally without the use of external packages.

 # The {PThelper} Package